glenjarvis/ansible-hands-on/exercises/02_roles/roles/python3_6/README.md

 path, we keep it simple to only using the "yum" package manager.

-Therefore, this should be an Amazon Linux, RedHat, Centos, or other distribution that can install the *python36-libs.x86_64* via YUM.
+Therefore, this should be an Amazon Linux, RedHat, Centos, or other distribution that can install the *python36-libs.x86_64* package via YUM.
 In the learner's future path, we will see how to make this more dynamic and fetch the packages and installation method via operating system.

 Role Variables
 --------------